 - Movement modifications for day to day activities

 - Graded increases in movement, exercises and loads

 - Realistic time lines for progression based on issues and goals

-Current scientific pain and rehabilitation research are showing that movement is one of the most effective, long-term solutions and/or management strategies for most musculoskeletal pain states; but what that looks like for each person and each situation is different.
+Current research shows that movement and exercise can be very effective long-term solutions or management strategies for most musculoskeletal pain states; but what that looks like for each person and each situation is different.
 There is no absolute “right” way of moving, but there are better or more meaningful ways to move, depending on the situation and the goals of treatment.

-Though we treat most directly the biological inputs with manual therapy, movement strategies and exercise progression, how you feel, how much you know about your situation, and how those things impact your day to day activities are all part of the inputs that make your situation unique to you.
+Traditional treatment is often directed toward the biological inputs of pain with manual therapy, movement strategies and exercise progression.
+However, how you feel, how much you know about your situation and how those things impact your day to day activities are all part of the inputs that make your situation unique to you.